-Since her first foray into Boise politics as the campaign manager of the historic Boise Foothills Open Space Campaign in 2001, Lauren has collaborated with diverse groups of people throughout the city to create a shared vision of this special place she calls home.
-Through her volunteer and professional work she’s demonstrated her commitment to sustainable communities, smart growth, parks and open space, strong neighborhoods, well-funded schools, and an economy that propels Boise into the future.
+Since her first foray into Boise politics as the campaign manager of the historic Boise Foothills Open Space Campaign in 2001, Lauren has collaborated with diverse groups of people throughout the city to create a shared vision of this special place we call home.
+Through her volunteer and professional work she’s demonstrated her commitment to economic opportunity, sustainable communities, smart growth, parks and open spaces, strong neighborhoods, well-funded schools, and an economy that propels Boise into the future.

-Lauren is President Pro Tempore of the Boise City Council and is Council Liaison to the Boise Airport Commission and Downtown Boise Association.
+Lauren is the President of the Boise City Council and is Council Liaison to the Boise Airport Commission and Downtown Boise Association.
 She also serves the community as a member of the Board of The Andrus Center at Boise State University and The Deans’ Council at the School of Public Service at Boise State.
-She served on the steering committee to develop the Boise Chamber’s Leadership Boise Alumni Association.
-Lauren has been a board member of her neighborhood association, officer of Conservation Voters for Idaho, member of the Boise City Planning and Zoning Association, and President of the Boise Parks Commission.
-She is a graduate of Leadership Boise and volunteers once a week in her son’s class at Longfellow Elementary.
-Lauren is a past recipient of the Idaho Business Review’s 40 Under 40 leadership award.
+She served on the steering committee to develop the Boise Chamber’s Leadership Boise Alumni Association and was a board member of her neighborhood association, officer of Conservation Voters for Idaho, member of the Boise City Planning and Zoning Association, and President of the Boise Parks Commission.

 Born in Boston, Lauren moved to Houston, Texas when she was 18 months old and called Houston home through her Freshman year in High School.
 Just before turning 16, she moved to the tiny village of Cazenovia in rural Upstate New York – and met her future husband.